 Highly testable products

-One of the elemental aspects of Angular is that it frame highly testable websites and applications.
-By own unit testing and end-to-end testing, it makes trial and debugging much simpler than you can imagine.
+One of the elemental aspects of Angular is that it frames highly testable websites and applications.
+By own unit testing and end-to-end testing, it takes trial and debugging much simpler than you can imagine.
 Dependency needle, for example, allows various peripheral to be isolated and mocked.
 Protractor, Jasmine, and Karma are other exclusive testing tools that the framework offers.

 Use of directives

 AngularJS makes use of mandate that keeps the scripts and HTML pages mess-free and awfully organized.
 These allow creating separate codes by cramming together specific functions and using them regularly.
 Apart from a set of a pre-defined edict, the framework also allows a builder to create custom directives.

 That AngularJS uses plain HTMP templates is another awesome aspect.
 Going further, the templates are far to the compiler as DOM elements and not as rope and this particular advantage ensures better plan.
 Moreover, it allows for easy control, extension, and reliability of templates.

 Other difficult features

 Instruction is difficult to use too.
 In addition, many AngularJS features like dependency injections and firm can be problematic for the more classical developers.
 Either you use a lot of time considering them or hire an experienced AngularJS development team.